bgaze/bootstrap4-dialogs/README.md

 It requires three arguments :

 1. The dialog defaults key name into `bsd.defaults`.
-2. The option set provided by the user.
+2. The options set provided by the user.
 3. A function to customize the dialog.
 When called, it will receive as arguments the dialog jQuery object and the merged settings.

 ```javascript